-Settled by colonists in 1670, Charleston, South Carolina, has experienced some of the most notable moments in American history.
+Settled by colonist in 1670, Charleston, South Carolina, has experienced some of the most notable moments in American history.
 From the Revolutionary War to Restoration, the city has been at the heart of many of our country’s conflicts.
 Because of its heavy involvement in the Civil War and its position as a major port, the city has countless pieces of history left behind.
 If you’re visiting the area for the first time, these are some of the historic Charleston landmarks you must see during your stay.

 As you plan your visit to the Holy City, be sure to request access to our complimentary Destination Guide.
 Created by local Charlestonians, this guide is filled with the insider information on the best activities and restaurants in the area.
 You’ll also learn more about annual events and other intriguing Charleston historic landmarks you can explore during your stay.